privacybydesign/irma-documentation/yivi-docs/docs/what-is-irma.md

 ---
-title: What is IRMA?
+title: What is Yivi?
 ---

-IRMA is a set of free and open source software projects implementing the Idemix attribute-based credential scheme, allowing users to safely and securely authenticate themselves as privacy-preserving as the situation permits.
+Yivi is a set of open source software project implementing the Idemix attribute-based credential scheme, allowing users to safely and securely authenticate themselves as privacy-preserving as the situation permits.
 Users receive digitally signed attributes from trusted issuer, storing them in their Yivi app, after which the user can selectively disclose attributes to others.

+Yivi's roots lie within Radboud University.
+Back in the day, its code name was IRMA, which stands for "I Reveal My Attributes."
+IRMA was later rebranded as Yivi, but many technical dependencies, such as the protocol and repositories, continue to bear the name IRMA.

 Schematically:

 <div className="center">
   <img